post workout recovery

 The science behind cycling rest: improve while you're not pedaling

-During training, stress and imbalance occur in the body, where is a physical wear and tear and mental.
-With the respective rest, what we seek is the regeneration of tissues with anabolic effects at a hormonal level., to refill the energy tanks and charge the motivation and the desire to go out on the bike again.
+During training, stress and imbalance occur in the body, where there is physical and mental exhaustion.
+With rest, what we seek is the regeneration of tissues with anabolic effects at a hormonal level., to refill the energy tanks and charge the motivation and the desire to go out on the bike again.

 • Chronic fatigue